Babusar Pass

-Babusar Pass or Babusar Top (Urdu: درہ بابوسر) (elevation 4173 m) is a mountain pass in Pakistan in the north of the 150 km (93 miles) long Kaghan Valley, connecting it via the Thak Nala with Chilas on the Karakoram Highway (KKH).
-The Babusar Pass connects Pakistani province of Khyber Pakhtunkhwa with Gilgit-Baltistan.
+Babusar Pass, also known as Babusar Top, is a mountain pass in northern Pakistan connecting Khyber Pakhtunkhwa with Gilgit-Baltistan.
+It is located at an altitude of 4173 m at the northern end of the Kaghan Valley in Mansehra District, connecting it with Chilas in Diamer District through the Karakoram Highway (KKH).

 Babusar Pass is the highest point in Kaghan Valley that can be easily accessed by cars.
 It is one of the most dangerous routes in Pakistan.
 Every year, a number of casualties in road accidents are reported from this mountainous terrain.
 The most common reason for accidents is brake failure of vehicles in this steep landscape due to inexperience.
-Babusar Top was originally known as Babur Top, originating from the fact that the Mughal emperor Babur passed through this area in the early 16th century.
-Nowadays however, it is commonly referred to as Babusar Top.